Are you preparing a resume? It’s natural to want to tell prospective employers all about yourself — but some things are better left unsaid.

 In most cases, submitting one or two pages worth of information is adequate.
 You can expand on your qualifications once you get to the interview stage.

 You may be tempted to exaggerate skills, training or accomplishments.
 However, doing so always is a mistake.
 Once you put something in writing, you can’t take it back.
 Even if it helps you land a job, the lie may resurface years later and damage your reputation or career.

-So don’t exaggerate qualifications.
+So, don’t exaggerate your qualifications.
 If you don’t have a college degree, describe the training you’ve received on the job.
 The best way to get a resume filled with accomplishments is to do work that you’re proud of.